Asterinos1/Systems-n-Services-Security/assignment03/README.txt

 taskA1 working, generating right the signatures
 TaskA2 not working, generating pdf files with malicius and not malicius signatures but the file taskA_2 den anagnorizei ta malicius signatures
+TaskA3 working (tha rotiso atoma an exoun to idio apotelesma)